 - Apply Password Policies To Existing Users and Their Passwords - "Enabled"

-These settings mean that, if any existing user or a new user set their new password with lenght less than "20" and strength less then "strong", they will not be able to login.
+These settings mean that, if any existing user or a new user set their new password with length less than "15" and strength less then "strong", they will not be able to login.

 The above password quality requirements will be applied when i.e.: